 During fiscal year 2020, the Foundation received a loan in the amount of \$760,000 to fund payroll, rent and utilities through the federal Paycheck Protection Program.
-These amounts may be forgiven subject to compliance and approval based on the timing and use of these funds in accordance with the program through the U.S. Small
+The U.S. Small Business Administration forgave this loan in December 2020, and this is reflected as within other income on the statement of activities.